 Planning a path will likely take upfront work.
 The plan is essentially what you’ll execute on autopilot, so it needs to be constructed correctly in order to actually accomplish your goal.

 Be lazy.
 Take the path of least resistance.

 Deep down, I’m still a chubby kid who loves food way too much.
-I tend to get hungry a lot and when I get hungry, I often get hangry (and grumpy, anxious, distracted..).
+I tend to get hungry a lot and when I get hungry, I often get hangry (ie. grumpy, anxious, distracted, etc).
 This usually means I grab whatever is the easiest, fastest, and most gratifying food option.
 Which usually means a burrito, banh mi, Chinese BBQ pork bun, or something else equally simple and satisfying.
 Not really what one would consider as healthy foods.

-What this behavior tells me is that I (and perhaps many people) gravitate to whatever is the easiest (or least painful) option in front of me.
+What this behavior tells me is that I gravitate to whatever is the easiest (or least painful) option in front of me.
 Thus the key for me to stay on a planned path was to define a default action so that when my inner lazy kicks in, I end up doing the desired action.

 There are two ways I’ve found effective to define a default:

 - Make it really easy to do OR